Yukon-Literacy-Coalition/ylc_website_v2/src/_science/2021-10-20-building-ramps-and-exploring-motion.md

 ---
 title: Building Ramps and Exploring Motion
 isArchived: false
-description: "Explore engineering, motion, gravity and more with Carrie-Anne as she builds ramps and plays with cars at the kitchen table. *Time: 17:05*"
+description: Explore engineering, motion, gravity and more with Carrie-Anne as she builds ramps and plays with cars at the kitchen table.
 thumbnail: /uploads/screen-shot-2021-10-20-at-10.58.53-am.png
 contentBlocks:
   - contentBlock: